leandrolima-nyc/algoExpert/arrays/hard/water-area.md

 Heights

 ```
-At this point, I had to determine the highest number in the <kbd>array</kbd> from the current <kbd>idx</kbd> to the end of the <kbd>array</kbd> and adjust the <kbd>currentMax</kbd> accordingly.
+At this point, I had to determine the highest number in the <kbd>array</kbd> from the current pointer <kbd>idx</kbd> to the end of the <kbd>array</kbd> and adjust the <kbd>currentMax</kbd> accordingly.
 However, iterating through the entire <kbd>array</kbd> at each iteration was not pratical.
 I had to come up with a clever solution.

 To improve efficiency, I created a copy of the <kbd>array</kbd> called <kbd>maxList</kbd>, sorted in ascending order.
-During each iteration, elements are removed from <kbd>maxList</kbd> using the indexOf method along with <kbd>currentHeight</kbd>.
+During each iteration, elements are removed from <kbd>maxList</kbd> using the indexOf method along with <kbd>currentHeight</kbd> value.
 As a result, <kbd>maxList</kbd> retains only unprocessed values from the original <kbd>array</kbd>, with its first position always representing the highest value for subsequent iterations.
-This approach allows the creation of a new variable <kbd>maxHeight</kbd>, that updates with the first element of <kbd>maxList</kbd>.
+Using this approach it allows to create of a variable <kbd>maxHeight</kbd>, which consistently updates to reflect the first element of <kbd>maxList</kbd>.

 At last, we can correctly assign the smaller value between <kbd>currentHeight</kbd> and <kbd>maxHeight</kbd> to the variable <kbd>currentMax</kbd>.